ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 TransactionManager.manager.defaultIsolationLevel = Connection.TRANSACTION_SERIALIZABLE
 ```

-### Create tasks table
+### Create the tasks table

-To make sure our `tasks` table exist before we select data from it, use `SchemaUtil` to create the table when application run.
-Put these code right after `Database.connect()`.
+We'll need to use the `SchemaUtil` class to create our `tasks` table, calling it just as our application starts.
+Put these code right after `Database.connect()` from the previous section.

 ```
 transaction {